Project Overview

 Practices

-The solution proposed in this project is to increase the body of research on black walnut tapping by sustainably collecting and processing black walnut sap and compiling data from each step in the process.
+The solution proposed in this project is to increase the body of research on black walnut tapping by sustainably collecting and processing black walnut sap in tandem with maples and compiling data from each step in the process.

 Timeline:

-This project will tap 80 black walnut trees.
-60 will be tapped with high vacuum tubing.
-20 will be tapped with buckets.
-Tapping will start 3 weeks after maples are first tapped (in Indiana, maple season starts in late January or early February).
+This project will tap approximately 60 black walnut trees and 60 maple trees.
+Around 40 of each tree type will be tapped with vacuum tubing and 20 will be tapped with buckets.
+Tapping on both trees will begin at the same time (in Indiana, maple season starts in late January or early February).
 The trees will be numbered and trunks measured.
 Trees on buckets will be measured daily for sap production and sugar content.
 The bulk tank for the trees on tubing will be measured daily for sap production and sugar content.
 A spreadsheet with these measurements will be maintained, and daily high and low temperatures will be noted.
 Sap production for the maple trees will be noted as well.
 Daily fail rates of taps will be noted.
 Adjustments to tubing vacuum pressure, types of taps, and re-tappings will be tracked.
 After 3 weeks, bucket taps will be checked daily for the degree of closing of the taphole.
 Hours expended in labor will be tracked.

 The Rusted Flatbed Farm, for its maple syrup operation, utilizes buckets rather than vacuum lines.
 Likewise, it uses a single-batch flat pan for the evaporator.
 This set-up is ideal for a maple syrup operation geared toward darker, more robust-flavored maple syrup (which tends to happen with the longer boils on flat-bottomed pans).
 This is not sustainable for black walnut syrup, which requires vacuum tubing and higher efficiency pans to compensate for the lower sap production and sugar content of black walnut trees.
 Accordingly, the project requires the acquisition of specific equipment and materials.